Notes on the Geography of Sri Lanka: Colombo

 The wealth of the Orient, as perceived by a merchant prince and his architect.

 Cargill's today operates the island's leading chain of supermarkets--very modest by international standards but a huge advance over what was available in Sri Lanka 20 years ago.
 A few antiquated company signs survive--not only here in the arcade of the old Colombo store but in other towns, including Nuwara Eliya.

 A former competitor on Chatham Street.
-No longer competitive at all: instead, it's out of business, thanks to security barriers that make it nearly inaccessible.
+It's out of business, thanks to security barriers that make it nearly inaccessible.

 Another erstwhile retail shop: Whiteaway Laidlaw and Company.

 Main Road, with the harbor to the right and York Street straight ahead.
 The wedged-shaped building formerly housed the Eastern Bank.